Note: this story originally

 “I been sober since March 16, 1977,” I said.
 She walked away, heels tapping; I watched until she was out of sight and I listened until the sound was gone.
 I locked the door behind her and left the CLOSED FOR TỆT sign out; I looked around for something non-alcoholic to wash away the taste of Ginger.
 I filed her number where I wouldn’t run across it anytime soon.

-the internet's largest resource for information on Chicago's rapid transit
+With thanks to Chicago-L.org, the internet's largest resource for information on Chicago's rapid transit system.